1337est/dotfiles/README.md

 [//]: # (TODO I need to go through this entire readme as it was never finished, and is also now out of date since: 2024-12-09)

 ## Directory Structure of ~

-### Overview
+This is the directory structure of the `$HOME` or `~` directory.
+Each directory listed is of important when it comes to configuring my personal dotfiles and is important for synchronization between computer systems (e.g. personal laptop/computer, work computer, etc.) The details are below as a per directory explanation.

-This document provides a description of the main directories in the `~` directory structure.
-Each directory is detailed below to give insight into its purpose and typical contents.
+### XDG Base Directories
 ### **`Videos`**

 A directory for organizing video files, such as tutorials, movies, and personal recordings.
+Applications that use this directory include: TODO: mpv, swappy?, etc

 ```bash
  adrian